GottnGoh/gottn/README.md

 - Gottn is a JavaScript library for building user interfaces.
 - No need for other libraries such as jQuery or node.js.
+- It works if you only this one.
 - It is very simple and there is not much to learn.
-- It works if you only this one.
-- It is suitable for beginner to intermediate programmers.

 # Installation